Opinionated Fable2 - Architecture & Performance

 Line of Code

-Fable 2 is having great improvement in code generation.
-Now, generated code is having better tree shaking story and also less reflection.
-Let’s have a look at old and new code…
+Fable 2 has great improvements in code generation.
+Now, the generated code has a better tree shaking story and also less reflection.
+Let's have a look at old and new code...

 F# Types